CALL FOR JOURNAL ABSTRACTS/PAPERS

 Social Inclusion (Open Access Journal) with (In)Justice International

-Topics of interest to this thematic issue include (but are not limited to) why these people felt the need to seek refuge elsewhere, what happened on their route to “safe” sanctuaries, and how they were treated/received at their final or current destinations.
+Topics of interest to this thematic issue include (but are not limited to) why some of these people felt the need to seek refuge elsewhere, what happened on their route to “safe” sanctuaries, and how they were treated/received at their final or intermediate destinations.
 Proposals relating to the traumatic events of any group of fleeing refugees are encouraged, but we especially welcome those focused on movement from and within the Global South.
+Indeed, case studies that look at Indigenous people, Ethnic minorities, Disabled people, the young and issues relating to gender and sexuality in a discriminatory, ‘ableist’ and heteronormative time of war will all be welcome additions to this thematic issue of Social Inclusion.

 Instructions for Authors: